smartdevicelink/rpc_spec/README.md

 Message Type: **response**

 Response is sent, when the file data was deleted (success case).
 Or when an error occured.
-            Not supported on First generation SYNC vehicles.
+            Not supported on First generation SDL enabled vehicles.

 ##### Parameters